0:00

 From stocker to CEO, Young Kim helped build Jubilee Marketplace’s grocery model around community, curiosity, and giving small brands their first real shot.
-With a front row seat to shoppers, trends, and early-stage makers, he has one of the clearest views on what actually makes brands win in retail.
+Featured in the New York Times with a smash burger that “costs less than a subway swipe” smash burger and a $5 rotisserie chicken that broke the internet, Young has one of the clearest views on what actually makes brands win in retail.

-* Note: Text answers have been edited for length and clarity.
+Text answers below have been edited for length and clarity.
 Full answers are in video.
 (We highly recommend watching!)

 How did you get started in grocery?

-I interviewed and told them it was going to be a one- to three-month temporary job.
-But I don’t know, something was very fascinating about working at a grocery store, especially in New York City.
-You have all these people from different backgrounds, and it was so interesting what they purchased.
-I just ended up staying and here I am.
+I thought it was going to be a one- to three-month job.
+But something was very fascinating about working at a grocery store, especially in New York City.
+People from different backgrounds and seeing what they purchased.
+I ended up staying and here I am.

-I spoke with my boss, and he said, “It’s not just a job.
+My boss said, “It’s not just a job.
 If you make it a career, it becomes a career.
 It’ll be long hours, but I’ll give you the opportunity to work in different departments.”
 And that’s what I did.
-I was working six days, 12-hour shifts.
-In the morning, I’d work in the deli.
-In the afternoon, I’d stock groceries.
-I’d get a little time in the kitchen, get a little time in meat.

 Five years in, I became assistant manager.
-I did my own studying and took some online courses.
-I just kept at it.
 In 2017, they named me a partner.
 And then in 2023, when we opened the Greenpoint location, they named me CEO.

 We are what the community wants us to be.
 A good portion of our items come from customers themselves.
 Even if one customer requests it, we’ll give it a shot.
 We’ll put it on the shelf and then we’ll see how it does.

-The other portion will be smaller brands we’re trying to help out because it’s hard to get into a grocery store at that stage.
+The other portion are the smaller brands we stock.
+It’s hard to get into a grocery store at that stage.
 The product might be fantastic, but if you don’t have exposure, which is very tough for CPG products, it’s very difficult to get into groceries.

 And it’s not like you can just sign up with a distributor.
 It costs a lot of money, time, effort.
-We usually welcome smaller brands.
 At that stage, it’s the founders doing the demos.
 Our customers also get very excited to meet the actual owners of the brand or product.
 I think that’s what makes it special.
 We try to be a community store versus just pushing a brand onto people.

 As a hobby, I make content on social media.
-When it comes to the food space, a lot of restaurants tend to get featured more than CPG brands.
-For me, it was just an idea.
+It was just an idea.
 What if people want to know more about the product?
 Because if it’s sitting on the shelf, that’s all you see.
-You see the product.
-You see whatever literature the company put on it.
 I wanted to make it a little bit more interesting for the customer.

-When you’re deciding what brands to bring in, what actually matters?
+When you’re deciding what brands to bring in, what do you look at?

 I don’t follow the traditional protocol or traditional methods other retailers might consider.
 There’s the basics: how much does it cost, what’s the minimum case quantity, expiration date.
 But when I get presented with a new item, especially for new brands, I want to know the person behind the brand.
 I think it helps predict how well it’s going to do on our shelves.